This article is a collection of other setup-related articles. Links to the other articles can be found throughout!

-Sync items and variants
+Sync products and variants

-It also means any changes made to things like Item Name, Variant Name, Price, SKU, etc. will also be reflected in the point of sale.
+It also means any changes made to things like Product Name, Variant Name, Price, SKU, etc. will also be reflected in the point of sale.
 It is recommended to have this enabled so any changes made in Shopventory reflect in your register.